The power of the orange cone

 by Jun Nogami

-Cars and other motor vehicles parking in bike lanes has been a problem all over the city.
+Cars and other motor vehicles parking in bike lanes is a problem all over the city.
 A group of concerned citizens decided to draw some attention to this issue by staging an intervention during a balmy Friday evening in July.
-The idea was that on a given block of the Bloor bike lane, if a car parked in the lane, then we would create a virtual bike lane during the time the car was blocking the real bike lane.
+The idea was that on a given block of the Bloor bike lane, if a car parked in the lane, they would create a virtual bike lane during the time the car was blocking the real bike lane.
 This action was partially inspired by a similar action called "a guaranteed bike lane" done by members of Advocacy for Respect for Cyclists (ARC) and the urban repair squad a few years ago.

 Friday evening was chosen as a time when there would be plenty of activity on the street.
 As it turns out, there was also plenty of bike traffic at that time.
 We were on the north side of Bloor between Brunswick and Albany.